romainsacchi/carculator/paper.md

 The background modeling relies on the extensive life cycle inventory database ecoinvent v.3 [@Wernet2016].

-Initially developed by @Cox2018, the code has been refactored into a library to conduct fast calculations, but also to offer a convenient way to control parameters both in the foreground (i.e., vehicles) and background (i.e., fuel pathways and energy storage) aspects of the model. ``carculator`` also handles uncertainty in parameters and can perform error propagation analyses relatively quickly.
+Initially developed by @Cox2018, the code has been refactored into a library to conduct fast calculations and offer a convenient way to control parameters both in the foreground (i.e., vehicles) and background (i.e., fuel pathways and energy storage) aspects of the model. ``carculator`` also handles uncertainty in parameters and can perform error propagation analyses relatively quickly.